WRT4/SC2006-ParkSmart/lab5/app/README.md

 ## Requirements

 - Node.js
-- MongoDB (if cloud server is no longer working)
+- MongoDB (if cloud server is no longer working / password has been changed)

 ## Installation